 The past key events below represent history and milestones of MPE (since 2007; in a reversed chronological order).
-Although MPE-type research existed even in 1990s, it was rare and widely regarded as a part of molecular epidemiology.
+Although MPE-type research existed even in 1990s, it was widely regarded as a part of molecular epidemiology.
 Although that was a reasonable awareness, it had hindered the development of new statistical methods, concepts, and research standards.
 In addition, MPE must be recognized as a single unified field (but not merely a collaboration of two fields of pathology and epidemiology).
 That is why MPE was made as a unique field from other areas of genetic and molecular epidemiology.

 (January 11, 2019) The concept paper on the integrative microbiology-MPE was published online (Hamada et al. J Pathol “Integration of microbiology, molecular pathology, and epidemiology: a new paradigm to explore the pathogenesis of microbiome-driven neoplasms”; onlinelibrary.wiley.com/doi/abs/10.1002/path.5236).